rtrlib/handbook/source/usage.rst

 -----------

 For macOS we provide a *Homebrew* tap_ to easily install the RTRlib.
-First, install Homebrew_ and afterwards install RTRlib as follows:
+First, install Homebrew_ and afterwards install the RTRlib package:

 .. code-block:: Bash